On this page

 - Work safely with equipment, tools, and ladders.

-- Follow MSDS recommendations when working with chemicals.
+- Follow SDS recommendations when working with chemicals.

 - Follow safety procedures when working with: